Skip to main content

 Customer feedback management.
 Aggregating feedback from support tickets, sales calls, NPS surveys, and in-app channels into a single system.
 Tagging, categorizing, and routing it so PMs see the signals relevant to their area.

 Tool management.
 Selecting, configuring, and maintaining the product team's toolstack.
 Jira configuration, Amplitude setup, roadmap tool administration.
+The PM Tool Picker can help evaluate which tools fit your team's size and workflow.
 The boring stuff that somebody has to own.

 Cross-team coordination.
 Facilitating dependencies between product teams, managing shared resources, and running the quarterly planning cadence.